 This program is based in one of China's most beautiful cities, Hangzhou (1.5 hours south of Shanghai).
 Become immersed in campus and Chinese daily life through special cultural and class activities, planned excursions (including a pre-program to Beijing) and scheduled interaction events with Chinese students.
 Past participants have seen a Shanghai acrobats performance, visited the 400 year old Yuyuan Gardens, walked the Great Wall, learned about traditional Chinese Medicine, and engaged with local Chinese students from Zhejiang University.

 Students select two courses from the following 3-credit hour options, for a total of 6 credits.
-NC State faculty teach all courses except FL 295, which is taught by local Zhejiang University faculty.
-All courses taken will earn NC State credit.
+NC State faculty teach all courses except FL 295, which is taught by local Zhejiang University faculty and is for transfer credit only.
+All other courses taken will earn NC State credit.

 - PS 231: Intro to International Relations